The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: Numerical Verification

-The Petri net models and ODE models have been defined and run for a range of parameters.
-For models SIRS \ref{sec:SIRS} and the Nonlinear model \ref{sec:NL}, error surfaces were found for the $R_0$ values depending on three of the parameters.
-The $R_0$ values from the respective ODE system and PN system are found directly from the resulting data using R-studio package called \textit{R0: Estimation of R0 and Real-Time Reproduction Number from Epidemics} library from Boelle and Obadia \cite{obadia2012r0, Boelle_Obadia}.
-Both the Attack Rate method \cite{dietz1993estimation} and the Maximum Likelihood method \cite{white2009estimation} within the library were utilized.
-The $R_0$ values for each system are then compared across the range of parameters to the equivalent algebraically, NGM and NGM-PN $R_0$ value.
+The Petri Net models and ODE models have been defined and run for a range of parameters.
+For models SIRS {Section} \ref{sec:SIRS} and the Nonlinear model {Section} \ref{sec:NL}, error surfaces were found for the $R_0$ values depending on three of the parameters.
+The $R_0$ values from the VAPN system are found directly from the resulting simulation data using the {R package} {``R0: Estimation of R0 and Real-Time Reproduction Number from Epidemics'' Version:1.3-1} library from Boelle and Obadia \cite{obadia2012r0, Boelle_Obadia}.
+The Maximum Likelihood (ML) \cite{white2009estimation} method within the package was utilized to estimate $R_0$ from the simulation time series.
+This estimated $R_0$ is then compared to the analytically derived $R_0$ value from our NGMPN method.
+The error is quantified using RRMSE.
+We find strong agreement in numerical terms because the Petri Net $R_0$ calculations achieve RRMSE values consistently below 1--2\% for biologically plausible parameter sets, as shown in Figures \ref{fig:SIRS_PN_R0} and \ref{fig:NL_PN_R0}.
+While the R packages \cite{obadia2012r0, Boelle_Obadia} can produce confidence intervals (CIs) for stochastic data, our primary validation here is a deterministic-to-deterministic comparison, making RRMSE the most direct and rigorous metric for goodness of fit.